rednafi/rednafi.com/content/about.md

 Prior to that, I was exploring the healthtech industry in the US at [Dendisoftware] and the fintech sector in Bangladesh at [ShopUp].

+## Tech stack

+I prefer lean and stable tools that allow me to build things quickly without much theatrics.

+Python, Go, Django, Flask, FastAPI, PostgreSQL, SQLite, and MongoDB are among the subsets of tools that I really enjoy working with.

+For infrastructure, I like to take the least fancy route—setting up a VPC, configuring Nginx and SSL with Ansible, and then publishing Dockerized services.
+But I'm also comfortable working with GCP or AWS.

 ## Gateways